Andy Boss

-Andy Boss (born April 20, 1972) is a former American professional racing driver from Narragansett, Rhode Island.
-He is the grandson of 1950's Jaguar sportscar driver Russ Boss and younger brother of fellow racer Geoff Boss.
+Andy Boss (born April 20, 1972) is an American former professional racing driver from Narragansett, Rhode Island.
+He is the grandson of 1950s Jaguar sportscar driver Russ Boss and younger brother of fellow racer Geoff Boss.
 Boss retired from active racing in 2004 and joined the A.T.
 Cross Company.

 Racing career

 Early career

 Like his brother, he began in the Skip Barber Formula Ford Series, driving a Mondial chassis powered by a 1600cc Ford motor.
 He finished second in the series in 1992 and came back in 1993 to dominate the series with 13 wins in 16 races.
 His first professional series was the Barber Saab Pro Series in 1993 which he ran concurrently with the 1993 Barber FF Series, finishing 10th (1993) and 4th (1994) in series points in his two years with the league.
 The 1994 championship came down to four drivers (Boss, Diego Guzman, Mark Hotchkis and Juan Pablo Montoya) at the season finale in Phoenix, with future NASCAR driver Jerry Nadeau winning the race and Columbia's Diego Guzman taking the 1994 series title.
 In 1994 Boss also teamed with his brother in the 12 Hours of Sebring driving Bob Leitzinger's factory backed Nissan 240SX but the car suffered from mechanical trouble while leading the GTU class.
 Although the car was repaired, it later retired due to engine failure.
 In 1995 Boss raced a select number of Barber Dodge pro Series, Vauxhall Lotus (England) and USAC FF2000 races.